 50 things I no longer buy as a minimalist mom

-Please remember, this purpose of this list is not to shame you for buying these items – if you love makeup, by all means, please continue to buy makeup!
+Please remember, the purpose of this list is not to shame you for buying these items – if you love makeup, by all means, please continue to buy makeup!

 Rather, this list is to help you think outside of the box and see if there might be any other areas in your life you missed simplifying and you would like to re-assess and trim a bit more.